NeutronBlast/P2-Bank/README.md

 * __Line 5__: "*T" Represents that the list "transactions" will be filled
 * __Line 6__: Transaction's type-Issuer's account ID-Second party's ID-Date-Amount-Transaction's code-Description-Receiver's account ID

+The program must validate all the possible errors in the file structure before loading the information

 ![Example](./img/exampleFile.png)

 ## Output